Technology

 Mentioned in this article

-In contrast, prominent investor Michael Burry of Scion Asset Management argued the stock is significantly overvalued, suggesting a fair value near $46.
-Burry disclosed holding put options, which gain value if the share price falls, though clarified he is not directly shorting the stock.
+In stark contrast, prominent investor Michael Burry, founder of Scion Asset Management, publicly expressed a bearish stance.
+Burry argued the shares are significantly overvalued, suggesting a fair value estimate near $46.
+He cautioned that the company's recent positive performance may not be sustainable.
+While clarifying he is not directly short the stock, Burry disclosed holding put options, which gain value if the share price declines.
+This bearish commentary contributed to the stock's 4.8% drop on Thursday.

 Related Articles